Unforgotten creator makes ‘polite’ plea to ITV drama’s viewers

 Unlike other British dramas, including BBC series Happy Valley, the entirety of the new series has been made available to view on its channel’s dedicated viewing platform.

-However, while Lang isn’t exactly requesting people to swerve watching all episodes at once, he has stepped in to ask that these viewers keep the show’s surprises a secret fro those who want to wait.
+However, while Lang isn’t exactly requesting people to swerve watching all episodes at once, he has stepped in to ask that these viewers keep the show’s surprises a secret from those who want to wait.

 “Thx so much for all your lovely comments about #Unforgotten !” he wrote on Twitter on Wednesday (1 March).